About

 - Citation Guidelines: When citing data from the Human Capital Data Portal, include the original source name from the metadata, followed by "Data retrieved from World Bank Human Capital Data Portal."
 Example: "Source: International Labour Organization (ILO).
 Data retrieved from World Bank Human Capital Data Portal."

-The Human Capital Index (HCI)
+The Human Capital Index Plus (HCI+)

 Measurement & Research